upcmd/updocs-content/logs/c0042_vvvvv.md

           DataTemplate: ""
         }
       },
-      Desc: "the last result of hanks will be registered as varname: hellomsg\nhowever this will be availabe at the next step\nas when it enters this step, it has already got a copied immutable var stack\n",
+      Desc: "the last result of hanks will be registered as varname: hellomsg\n",
       Reg: "",
       Flags: <nil>,
       If: "",